For users who are comfortable with writing their own posterior

 }

-ing the samplerIf it desired to use save
+}Saveing the samplerIf it desired to use save and load on the

 sampler, it is required to instruct sampler stored using the reference